dennisnordberg/julia-school/content/julia/arrays.md

 ## What is an array in the Julia language?

-Like in many programming languages, in Julia, an array is an ordered collection of items.
+Like in many programming languages, in Julia, an array is an ordered collection, or list, of items.
 You create arrays in Julia with square brackets, with each item separated with a comma:

 `planets = ["Mercury", "Venus", "Mars", "Earth", "Jupiter", "Saturn", "Uranus", "Neptune", "Pluto"]`